 The Kales building, the former Kresge Company headquarters building, was designed by famed Detroit architect Albert Kahn in 1914, and renovated between 2001-2006 with Brian Hurttienne acting as lead architect.

-When completed in 1914, the Kresge Building housed the headquarters for the Kresge Corporation.
+When completed in 1914, the Kales Building housed the headquarters for the Kresge Corporation.
 While Kresge occupied 9 of the 18 floors, the rest of the floors were leased out to doctors, dentists, and a pharmacy in the street level storefront.
 After Kresge relocated in 1930, the building remained medical offices until 1986 when the last tenant moved out.
-The building sat vacant for nearly twenty years, until redevelopment efforts led to a full renovation into loft apartment between 2003-2004.
+The building sat vacant, until redevelopment efforts led to a full renovation into 117 loft apartments.

 Location: Detroit, MI

 Kales Building, LLC

 General Contractor: Owner